 About Jeff Struthers

-My interest in photography began when my mom purchased a Yashica 35GS camera for me from the Woolco department store in DeKalb, Illinois, in 1974, a darkroom a few months later, then a set of Time-Life photography books.
+My interest in photography began in 1974 when my mom purchased a Yashica 35GS camera for me from the Woolco department store in DeKalb, Illinois, a darkroom a few months later, and then a set of Time-Life photography books.
 It would be nice to say something deeply philosophical like “she realized a creative potential in me and wanted to give me an avenue to support it,” but the truth is she just hoped it would keep me out of trouble.
-When I was 17 I joined the yearbook staff and was voted best high school photographer in the nation by the American Newspaper Publishers Association’s Quill and Scroll organization.
-After reviewing my K-12 report cards and attendance records, receiving any type of academic award was certainly not what anyone would have predicted.
+When I was 17, I joined the yearbook staff and was voted best high school photographer in the nation by the American Newspaper Publishers Association’s Quill and Scroll organization.
+My attendance records back then prove that school was not a huge priority of mine, so receiving any academic award was certainly not what anyone would have predicted.
 Decades and a zillion dollars of equipment later, I still like to take pictures.